 Children with Chronic Illness: Certain children with chronic illness may be at risk for hospitalization and complications with SARS-CoV-2.
 These youth and their families should work closely with their pediatrician and school staff using a shared decision-making approach regarding options regarding return to school, whether in person, blended, or remote.
 See the AAP Caring for Children and Youth with Special Health Care Needs During the COVID-19 Pandemic for more details.

-- AAP Guidance on Supporting the Emotional and Behavioral Health Needs of Children, Adolescents and Families During the COVID-19 Pandemic
+(See: Interim Guidance on Supporting the Emotional and Behavioral Health Needs of Children, Adolescents, and Families During the COVID-19 Pandemic)

 Written by Dr. Carly Wilbur, UH Pediatrician and psi Medical Director